devXpraAddy/YumYard/README.md

 ## Get Started Locally

-To run COOKies locally, follow these steps:
+To run YumYard locally, follow these steps:

 1. Clone the repository: